0xhexdec/S3DtoFusion/README.md

 ### I can't see the 3D Options

-**Important Note**: *The 3D body creation feature currently has a bug, it uses on some Fusion functionality that is not directly accessible via the API.
-I used some workarounds there that are officially deprecated by Autodesk.
-In some circumstances, the code works fine, but currently results in a crash of Fusion360.
-I will try to find another workaround.*

-If you downloaded the latest release and you can't see the 3D Options, you did not activate the `Experimental Features`, simply activate them by doing: `UTILITIES` -> `S3DX IMPORT dropdown` -> `Activate Experimental`
+**Important Note**: *The 3D body creation feature is in such a early state that I deactivated it completly.
+Please wait for a future update.*

+If you want to play with sneek-peeks of the development, try some `Experimental Settings`, these are always subject to change and I can't guarante for anything, neither material nor life.

 ![activate_experimental](readme_resources/activate_experimental.png)

 Experimental features are prone to crashing, not stable and/or behaving weird.
 DO NOT EXPECT THEM TO WORK!
 Be happy if they do.

-### Why are some features grayed out?

-Grayed out options could be visible in the experimental view of the Add-In (if at all).
-These features either do not have functionality and are placeholders or are so buggy and work-in-progress that they are not enabled.
-Treat them as if they weren't there.
+### The Board and the lines are not where they should be

+I use Fusion in **Z-UP** mode, it can have an impact in how some lines are placed.
+Create an issue if this happens, I will try to fix it.

+### My file does not load

+Probably a bug, create an Issue and *PLEASE* attach your .s3dx file to the Issue.
+If you don't want to have it public, we will find a way how you can send it to me.
+If your file is *confidential*, you shouldn't use this plugin in the first place!

 ## Why an Add-In and not a Script?